wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;Well, pleasure may be imaginary, but pain is real.

 **M:**&ensp;Pain and pleasure go always together.
 Freedom from one means freedom from both.
 If you do not care for pleasure, you will not be afraid of pain.
 But there is happiness which is neither, which is completely beyond.
 The happiness you know is describable and measurable.
 It is objective, so to speak.
 But the objective cannot be your own.
 It would be a grievous mistake to identify yourself with something external.
 This churning up of levels leads nowhere.
 Reality is beyond the subjective and objective, beyond all levels, beyond every distinction.
 Most definitely it is not their origin, source or root.
-These come from ignorance of reality, not from reality itself, which is indescribable, beyond beïng and not-beïng.
+These come from ignoreänce of reality, not from reality itself, which is indescribable, beyond beïng and not-beïng.

 **Q:**&ensp;Many teachers have I followed and many doctrines have I studied, yet none gave me what I wanted.